ashvardanian/SimSIMD/README.md

 - ✅ __3-200x faster__ than NumPy and SciPy distance functions.
 - ✅ Euclidean (L2), Inner Product, and Cosine (Angular) spatial distances.
 - ✅ Hamming (~ Manhattan) and Jaccard (~ Tanimoto) binary distances.
+- ✅ Kullback-Leibler and Jensen–Shannon divergences for probability distributions.
 - ✅ Single-precision `f32`, half-precision `f16`, `i8`, and binary vectors.
 - ✅ Compatible with GCC and Clang on MacOS and Linux, and MinGW on Windows.
 - ✅ Compatible with NumPy, PyTorch, TensorFlow, and other tensors.